 It’s always fun to make fun of your mom.
 But just a few days later, I was talking to a client—commenting on her snazzy new glasses—and she tells me “Oh yeah, I never wear these.
 But my eyes are kinda bothering me and I couldn’t get my contacts in today.”
 Turns out she’d accidentally grabbed the wrong bottle from her medicine cabinet that morning and inadvertently squeezed an ear drop into her eye.
 The nurse she’d called earlier had said she could skip the ER, but should make an appointment with her PCP.
 But she didn’t really have time that day, she told me—she had this IRB submission hanging over her head that she really wanted to get off her plate.

 Sound extreme?
 I’ve heard and read the whole gamut—and I bet you have, too.
 Working while in labor.
 Down with the flu, but afraid to cancel classes.
 Collapsing on the job.
 Not only have I heard about it, I’ve done my versions of it.
-I’ve held my bladder through more than my fair share of hour-long meetings, just because I didn’t want to be late.
+I’ve held my bladder through more than my fair share of hour-long meetings, because stopping by the bathroom before the meeting started would have taken up time, and I didn’t want to be late.
 The problem that afflicts me, my mom, and my client isn’t as simple as perfectionism.
 Or the desire to always be doing.
 It’s more subtle than that: it’s this sense that we’re not allowed to take time for the fundamental activities that actually fuel and sustain us.

 * * *

 One of the most paradoxical ways this shows up in our writing is this dual feeling we sometimes have of being desperate for time to write, while also feeling that we’re not really allowed to take it.
 Let me give you some examples of what I’m talking about: